CKs-Technology-News/PrivacyTools/README.md

 - [Donutdns](https://github.com/shoenig/donutdns) – A Simpler Alternative to Pi-Hole.
 - [Privaxy](https://github.com/Barre/privaxy) – Like uBlock but through a MitM proxy and no browser extension.
 - [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) – Unbound is a validating, recursive, caching DNS resolver.
-- [YogaDNS](http://yogadns.com/) – Automatically intercepts Windows DNS requests at the system level and allows you to process them over user-defined DNS servers using modern protocols and flexible rules.
+- [YogaDNS](https://yogadns.com/) – Automatically intercepts Windows DNS requests at the system level and allows you to process them over user-defined DNS servers using modern protocols and flexible rules.
+- [WireHole](https://github.com/IAmStoxe/wirehole) – A WireGuard VPN with Native Ad-Blocking.

 ## [Oculus Quest](#oculus-quest)